ibm-cloud-docs/activity-tracker/alerts.md

 For more information on how to configure policies for a user, see [Granting user permissions to a user or service ID](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-iam_view_events#iam_view_events).

+ quick question on alerts - is the timestamp based on the one that is displayed on the view, the local time of the user or eventTime?
+ It should display based from what you have setup as the `Timezone` under the Alert.

 ## Step 1.
 Go to the web UI